ruilov/GitClient-Release/README.md

 ------------------------------

 I've only implemented what GitHub calls 'Basic Authentication'.
-This means that your username and password are sent in clear text and can be easily stolen.
+Your username and password will be sent in clear text and can be easily stolen.

 I don't feel comfortable with that, but it was much simpler than implementing OAuth authentication.
 Before using this tool I changed my own password to something I don't care about if it gets stolen.
 I suggest you do the same.